creatica-soft/esp8266-relay/README.md

 esp8266-timer-relay is based on $2USD ESP-01s chip with relay from Aliexpress - https://www.aliexpress.com/item/32843645421.html

+## simple sntp time-based relay

-An example of programming esp8266 wifi chip using ESP8266 Non-OS SDK - simple sntp time-based relay.
+user_main.c is an example of programming esp8266 wifi chip using ESP8266 Non-OS SDK. timer.c is an example of programming esp8266 wifi chip using ESP8266 RTOS SDK.

 The module is configured to connect to a WiFi access point using dynamic or defined static IP, configure DNS and SNTP time servers and get time from one of SNTP servers.